 If you passed the FAA PPL knowledge test, you could pass the checkride.

-Passing the knowledge test already proves you are ready for the private pilot oral exam.
+Passing the knowledge test proves you are ready for the private pilot oral exam.

-The check pilot will not ask anything out of the ordinary for your stage of pilot license.
-The check pilot will only ask questions that are relevant for the private pilot licensing phase.
+The check pilot will not ask anything extraordinary for your stage of pilot license.
+The check pilot will only ask relevant questions for the private pilot licensing phase.

-If you studied adequately and aced your private pilot knowledge test, you can answer all the questions during the oral exam straightforwardly.
+If you aced your private pilot knowledge test, you could straightforwardly answer all the questions during the oral exam.

-It is also prevalent for Designated pilot examiners to not ask too many questions if a student pilot scored high marks on their private pilot knowledge test.
+It is also prevalent for Designated pilot examiners (DPE) not to ask too many questions if a student pilot scored high marks on their private pilot knowledge test.

-If you scored over 90% marks, then the chek-pilot will automatically trust your knowledge of operating an airplane.
+If you scored over 90% marks, the chek-pilot would trust your knowledge of operating an airplane.

 Your flight instructor endorsed you for a checkride because he trusts your ability.